Guide to Work, Study, Travel and Living Abroad

 Cheap Cities in France

 The Castles of the Loire and the Chartres Cathedral: Chartres is a smaller city, but it offers much to do.
-The city’s centerpiece, which can be seen from miles away, is its cathedral.
-Chartres Cathedral is arguably one of the most stunning cathedrals in all of Europe.
+The city's centerpiece, seen from miles away, is its cathedral.
+Chartres Cathedral is one of the most stunning cathedrals in all of Europe.
 It is also a convenient and short train ride from Paris, saving on the price of transportation if you are flying into Paris.
-Also, it’s a great base if you still want to see Paris or visit the many astonishing castles of the Loire.
+Also, it's a great base if you still want to see Paris or visit the many astonishing castles of the Loire.

 Editor's note: Large cities from now-chic Marseille to Lyon, the gourmet capital of France, are just some of the many other options if you wish to stay in the city.
-We prefer the countryside near these cities using a leased car to experience the best of all possible worlds while staying closer to our budget.
+We prefer the countryside near these cities using a leased car to experience the best possible worlds while staying closer to our budget.

 Related Topics